The Yiddish Policemen's Union

 Monroe Kennedy or a Vietnam-like war in Cuba.

-for a intricately plotted mystery, which is the second layer in Chabon’s
+backdrop for a intricately plotted mystery, which is the second layer in

-body in his skid-row hotel, and is determined to track down the murderer,
+finds a dead body in his skid-row hotel, and is determined to track down the

-despite warnings from higher-ups that this is a case that he should not
+murderer, despite warnings from higher-ups that this is a case that he

-endgame position near the body.
-The deceased lived under different aliases,
+peculiar endgame position near the body.
+The deceased lived under

 The third layer of the plot brings us into the realm of the The Da Vinci Code,